tal-rofe/cz-vinyl/README.md

 ## Configuration

 Like commitizen, you can specify the configuration of cz-vinyl through various options.
-Configuration can be set in the following:
+Configuration can be set in the following files:

 -   a `package.json` property: `"czvinyl": {...}`
 -   a `.czvinylrc` file in JSON or YAML format